-The performances evaluation of the ESC during the Sine with Dwell manoeuvre (open-loop test) is done evaluating two key parameters: the sideslip angle β and the yaw rate r.
+The performances evaluation of the ESC during the Sine with Dwell manoeuvre (open-loop test) is done evaluating two key parameters: the side slip angle β and the yaw rate r.
 This test consist of a maneuver, performed at 80 km/h, in which the steering wheel angle is linearly increased until to a lateral acceleration of 0.3 g is reached.
 Then, the steer angle must follow a sine function at 0.7 Hz frequency, while the amplitude depend of the value established at the stage before.
+The test is assumed accomplished if the yaw rate of the vehicle returns to zero in a time less than T_0 (the time required to the steer angle to reach its reference) plus 1.75 s.
+Fig.5 shows the target and actual values of the yaw rate and the side slip angle.
+Plots displays both the signals the vehicle is experiencing, supposing availability and unavailability of the controller.